 Welcome to Elizabeth Street Surgery

-The doctors and staff at Elizabeth Street Surgery in Blackpool are proud to offer the highest standard of patient-centred healthcare.
-We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
+The doctors and staff at Elizabeth Street Surgery employ a dedicated team of healthcare professionals who look after the healthcare needs of our patients and between us have a wealth of experience and knowledge.
+Our aim is to provide a high standard of patient-centred care and services.
+We provide a wide range of clinics for the management of chronic diseases such as asthma, COPD and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and health checks.

 How are we doing?

-(Site updated 13/06/2014)
+(Site updated 04/11/2019)